patrickcording/scaetch/README.md

 ### spark
 Two sketches can be computed independently and merged without sacrificing precision.
 This is great for distributed computing.
 This modules exposes the sketches in the simplest of ways.
-For example:
+For example,

 ```scala
 import scaetch.spark.DataFrameSketchFunctions._
 val cms = df.sketch.countMinSketch(col("colName"), 5, 1024, 42, false)
 ```

-Will use the internal custom aggregation API to build a sketch over the values of `colName` using Spark.
+will use the internal custom aggregation API to build a sketch over the values of `colName` using Spark.

 # Running the benchmark